 How do you tell the difference between good stress and bad?

-My reason for writing another blog is to address the acute problem many young people are experiencing.
-Having raised two sons, I understand the challenges they’ve been through and are living a happy married life.
+The reason for writing another blog on stress is to address the acute problem many young people are experiencing.
+Having raised two sons, I understand the challenges they’ve been through.
+But now living a happy life.
 It was essential as a parent to provide and support my sons as they were growing up.

-Personally, having experienced difficult challenges over ten years ago, I needed help which I sought and also, dedicated myself to understanding the triggers of stress and how to manage and overcome the effects successfully.
+Personally, having experienced difficult challenges over ten years ago, I needed help which I sought and also understand the triggers of stress, how to manage and overcome the effects successfully.
 Moreover, I developed mindset tools to sustain my mental health when I face challenges.
 Now I help my clients to do the same.

 Feeling stressed can feel perfectly normal, especially during exam time and when making major decisions.
 You might notice that sometimes being stressed-out motivates you to focus on your work, yet at other times, you feel incredibly overwhelmed and can’t concentrate on anything.
 While stress affects everyone in different ways, there are two major types of stress: stress that’s beneficial and motivating — good stress — and stress that causes anxiety and even health problems — bad stress.
 Here’s more on the benefits and side effects of stress and how to tell if you’re experiencing too much stress.